 This fluid buildup in the arms or legs is called peripheral edema.
 While there are many other causes of peripheral edema, one-sided weakness is the most common cause in stroke patients.
 However, it’s not the only cause, so it’s important to talk to your doctor if you’re experiencing this side effect.

 - Hot and humid weather

 In the hospital after stroke, the medical team can notice and treat edema.
-When if a swollen arm occurs after discharge from the hospital, it’s important to proactively seek medical attention.
+If a swollen arm occurs after discharge from the hospital, it’s important to proactively seek medical attention.

 How to Reduce Arm Swelling After Stroke

 There are numerous ways to manage arm and hand swelling after stroke.
 Talk to your doctor or therapist to see which options will work best for you.

 Here are methods commonly used to treat a swollen arm after stroke:

 1. Passive Arm Exercises